dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

-     --table-jobs          Number of concurrent COPY jobs to run --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --no-owner            Do not set ownership of objects to match the original database --no-acl              Prevent restoration of access privileges (grant/revoke commands).
+     --table-jobs          Number of concurrent COPY jobs to run --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --roles               Also copy roles found on source to target --no-owner            Do not set ownership of objects to match the original database --no-acl              Prevent restoration of access privileges (grant/revoke commands).
      --no-comments         Do not output commands to restore comments